Version Control allows you to manage your app development in two ways:

 - Secondly, it allows work to take place on multiple development lines so that several different features can be worked on at once.
 These development lines can then be merged back together so that your main line contains all the completed features that have been worked on separately.

 Version control in Mendix is built on top of Apache Subversion and the concepts will be familiar to Subversion users.
-Mendix simplifies Subversion commands by building them into the Modelers and Developer Portal.
+Mendix simplifies Subversion commands by building them into Studio Pro, Studio, and the Developer Portal.

 2.1 Team Server